jstoobysmith/jstoobysmith/README.md

 ## About me

+- PhD from University of Cambridge
+- Currently a Postdoc at Cornell University.
-I have a PhD in theoretical physics from the University of Cambridge.
-My research is at the mathematics-physics or computer science-physics interface.
+- Research at the  mathematics-physics or computer science-physics interface.

 ## What am I currently working on?

 - [HepLean](https://github.com/HEPLean/HepLean): A project to digitalise results from high energy physics.